operator-framework/java-operator-sdk/docs/documentation/workflows.md

 ### Managed

-Annotation can be used to declaratively define a workflow for the reconciler.
+Annotations can be used to declaratively define a workflow for the reconciler.
 In this case the workflow is executed before the `reconcile` method is called.
 The result of the reconciliation is accessed through the `context` object.

-Following sample shows a hypothetical sample, where there are two resources a Deployment and a ConfigMap, where the ConfigMap depends on the deployment.
-Deployment has a ready condition so, the config map is only reconciled after the Deployment and only if that is ready (see ready postcondition).
-The ConfigMap reconcile precondition, there only reconciled if that condition holds.
-In addition to that contains a delete postCondition, do only considered to be deleted if that condition holds.
+Following sample shows a hypothetical sample to showcase all the elements, where there are two resources a Deployment and a ConfigMap, where the ConfigMap depends on the deployment.
+Deployment has a ready condition so, the config map is only reconciled after the Deployment and only if it is ready (see ready-postcondition).
+The ConfigMap has attached reconcile precondition, therefore it is only reconciled if that condition holds.
+In addition to that has a delete-postCondition, thus only considered to be deleted if that condition holds.

 ```java
 @ControllerConfiguration(dependents = {